e2nIEE/pandapower/pandapower/shortcircuit/doc.md

 | `_calc_branch_currents_complex(net, bus_idx, ppci0, ppci1, ppci2, sequence)`         | Internal (Core calculation) | Calculates branch short-circuit currents (both magnitude and angle) for a given sequence (0: zero, 1: positive, 2: negative) in a power grid.
 Handles: Voltage source contributions (ikssv), current source contributions (ikcv), different fault types (LG, LL, LLL, LLG), power and voltage calculations for branches , optional calculation of peak (Ip) and thermal (Ith) currents, stores results either in ppci["internal"] (all currents) or in ppci["branch"] (min/max per branch). |
 #
 ### impedance.py
+Handles all operations related to the network admittance and impedance matrices.
+This includes building the Y-bus matrix, inverting it to obtain the Z-bus matrix, computing self-impedances of individual buses, and calculating equivalent R and X values for fault calculations.
+These functions provide the foundation for accurate short-circuit current computation.

 | Function                                   | Type     | Description                                                                                                                                                                                                               |
 |--------------------------------------------|----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `_calc_rx(net, ppci, bus_idx, sequence)`   | Internal | Computes equivalent bus impedance (R and X) for a given bus or set of buses under a fault, accounting for fault type (LL, 3-phase, etc.) and optional fault impedance.
 Updates ppci["bus"] with real and imaginary parts. |